signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/4-regularization/linreg-regularization.md

 author: Signal Data Science
 ---

-Some helpful notes on the `glmnet` package are at the end of this document.
-Look there if you have problems.
+Some helpful notes on the `glmnet` package are in a section at the end of this document.
+If you have problems using functions from `glmnet`, read that section to see if it answers your questions.

 Exploring regularization with simulated data
 ============================================

-Before using regularized linear regression on real data, we'll explore it in a simpler context with some simulated data.
+Before using regularized linear regression on real data, we'll explore regularization in a simpler context with some simulated data.

 Define `x` and `y` using: